Skip to main content

 Fixed annuities

-You make one or multiple payments to an annuity, which in turn gives you a fixed return on your contributions regardless of fluctuations in the market.2
+A fixed annuity will allow you to make one or multiple payments to an annuity, which in turn gives you a fixed return on your contributions regardless of fluctuations in the market.2

 There is less risk involved in a fixed annuity, which appeals to those who are new to annuities or want simplicity.
-Because there’s more stability and predictability, you can count on stable growth with declared fixed rates of interest.2
+Because there’s more predictability, you can count on stable growth with declared fixed rates of interest.2

 Immediate vs. deferred annuities